-The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), make different choices, or have different preferences or beliefs.

-- Which practical steps they can take in a range of different contexts to improve or support respectful relationships. - The conventions of courtesy and manners. - The importance of self-respect and how this links to their own happiness. - That in school and wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority. - About the different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying to an adult, and how to seek help. - What a stereotype is, and how they can be unfair, negative or destructive. - The importance of permission-seeking and giving in relationships with friends, peers and adults.
+- The importance of respecting others even when they are very different from them, make different choices, or have different preferences or beliefs. - Which practical steps they can take in a range of different contexts to improve or support respectful relationships. - The conventions of courtesy and manners. - The importance of self-respect and how this links to their own happiness. - That in school and wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority. - About the different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying to an adult, and how to seek help. - What a stereotype is, and how they can be unfair, negative or destructive. - The importance of permission-seeking and giving in relationships with friends, peers and adults.